mvc-labs/mvcapi-sdk-go/docs/TxApi.md

 > BatchBroadcastResult TxBroadcastBatchPost(ctx).TxRaw(txRaw).Execute()

-Broadcast a batch of tx to metasv fullnode.
+Broadcast a batch of tx to MvcApi fullnode.
 This endpoint use rpc sendrawtransactions.